 It is not at all uncommon, however, for people to report having witnessed multiple scenes from their past.
 After all, this is where the phrase "my life has passed before my eyes" comes from.

 But what explains this phenomenon?
 Psychologists have proposed a number of explanations.
 Steve Taylor, a psychologist at the University of Leeds, believes that the key to understanding Tony's experience lies in a different interpretation of time itself.

 When life passes before our eyes before dying

 More recently, in the July 2005, a young woman named Gill Hicks sat next to one of the bombs that went off on the London Underground.
-In the minutes after the accident, she hovered between life and death where.
-As she herself describes : "My life flowed before my eyes, darted through every scene, every happy and sad moment, everything I had done, said, lived".
+In the minutes after the accident, she was suspended between life and death where.
+As she herself describes : "my life flowed before my eyes, darted through every scene, every happy and sad moment, everything I had done, said, lived".